cjphawes/restaurant-booking-system/TESTING.md

 ![PEP8 Validation 2](/documentation/images/pep8-validation-2.webp)

 ### HTML Validation
-The errors that were commonly thrown were:
+The were only a few errors, none however, that caused the functionality of the code to stop.
+The few errors that were commonly thrown were:
 -   Any Django html template tags
 -   Top level elements not being present such as `head`, `lang=en`, `!DOCTYPE html` & `title`, but this was due to me using Django html templates.
 -   On `update_reservation.html`, the code is as shown: